What it means to be a Church School

 - Help develop a themed reflection space which will have thoughtful reflections linked to key questions relevant to current topics and learning.

 - Take part in daily Collective Worship.
 This is delivered across a range of Christian and multi-cultural themes to ensure that all pupils benefit from equality of spiritual, moral and cultural guidance.

 - Collective worship regularly includes the Lord’s Prayer, and every assembly ends with the Littlemore Prayer, also spoken in the local church.

-Loving Lord, may you shining light fill the hearts of all who love, work and worship in Littlemore.
-Amen
+may your shining light fill the hearts of all who live,

 The Academy has close links to the local Church and the Clergy deliver weekly collective worship in school with additional celebrations and worships taking place in Church.